Boost Your Music Career with Effective Blog Coverage

 Entry-level blogs: Great for first-time press and early exposure.

-Mid-tier blogs: More industry-connected, with real readership base.
+Mid-tier blogs: More industry-connected, with a real readership base.

 Top-tier blogs: Often owned by larger media—higher visibility and domain authority.